Product management expert

 by coaching the product team at Department for Education.

-Jock is available on a freelance basis through Product People Limited, or you can read more from him on his blog, I Manage Products.
-Jock also joins serial entrepreneur Ray Rafiq weekly on The Pig Wrestlers podcast.
-You can find him on Twitter and LinkedIn.
+Jock is available on a freelance basis through Product People Limited, or you can read more from him on his blog, I Manage Products, and weekly product management newsletter PRODUCTHEAD.
+You can find him on Mastodon, Twitter and LinkedIn.

-Jock Busuttil is a freelance head of product, author and conference speaker.
+Jock Busuttil is a freelance head of product, product management coach and author.
 He has spent over two decades working with technology companies to improve their product management practices, from startups to multinationals.

 In 2012 Jock founded Product People Limited, which provides product management consultancy, coaching and training.
 Its clients include BBC, University of Cambridge, Ometria, Prolific and the UK’s Ministry of Justice and Government Digital Service (GDS).

 Jock holds a master’s degree in Classics from the University of Cambridge.
-He is the author of The Practitioner’s Guide To Product Management, which was published in January 2015 by Grand Central Publishing in the US and Piatkus in the UK.
+He is the author of the popular book The Practitioner’s Guide To Product Management, which was published in January 2015 by Grand Central Publishing in the US and Piatkus in the UK.